Welcome

 The main file for a visual narrative is a Markdown file stored in the _posts directory.
 To create a new one:

-1. In the repository (on your branch), navigate to the _posts folder.
+1. In the plant-humanities/sandbox repository (on your branch), navigate to the _posts folder.

-3. Click Add file → Create new file.
+3. Go back to the _posts folder and click Add file → Create new file.

 4. Name the new file following this pattern: